Eccentricity distribution of extreme mass ratio inspirals: Methods

 Our initial values $e_0$ (roughly ranging from 0.99 to 0.9997) always fall outside the domain of validity of the \texttt{KerrEccEqFlux} trajectory model.
 We therefore proceed with the integration in two steps: \emph{(i)} we integrate with the \texttt{PN5} module to bring $(p,e)$ inside the range of the precomputed flux grids; \emph{(ii)} we switch to the \texttt{KerrEccEqFlux} module to get the system to the plunge.
 In some cases, the plunge occurs before it is possible to switch module, so that the whole integration is performed with the \texttt{PN5} module only.
 This is always the case for EMRIs that plunge at $e_\mathrm{pl} \gtrsim 0.82$ (see Fig.\ \ref{fig:example}).
 The plunging condition is identified by $p = p_\mathrm{sep}$, where $p_\mathrm{sep}$ is the semi-latus rectum of the innermost bound stable orbit, also known as separatrix.
-For a Schwarzschild MBH\footnote{To mitigate numerical issues that might arise using the full separatrix expression for generic orbits around Kerr MBHs, we perform the integration enabling the \texttt{enforce\_schwarz\_sep} flag in the trajectory class.} this is given by \citep{2020PhRvD.101f4007S}
+For a Schwarzschild MBH\footnote{To mitigate numerical issues that might arise using the full separatrix expression for generic orbits around Kerr MBHs, we perform the integration enabling the \texttt{enforce\_schwarz\_sep} flag in the trajectory class.
+In typical runs the integration is terminated once $p/R_\mathrm{g} -6-2e = 2 \times10^{-3}$.
+In case the integration is performed with the \texttt{PN5} module only, it instead stops at $p/R_\mathrm{g} -6-2e = 10^{-1}$.
+This affects only few systems and only the high-eccentricity tail ($e_\mathrm{pl}\gtrsim 0.82$) of Fig.\ \ref{fig:plunge_distr}.} this is given by \citep{2020PhRvD.101f4007S}

 We repeat the integration for all initial conditions twice: \emph{(i)} by directly integrating the orbital elements $(p,e)$, and \emph{(ii)} by exploiting the constants of motion $(E,L)$.
 The latter choice is more numerically robust near the separatrix \citep{2024PhRvD.109f4077H}, although issues can arise for almost circular orbits, where small errors in the constants of motion can be amplified when transformed back to $(p,e)$ within FEW.
 For this work, we opted for the integration of $(E,L)$, as we found that both methods give almost indistinguishable results at the precision level we require.